tedddant/CMM3-Group-22/README.md

 - Critical Constraint: It includes a Maximum Surge Power limit, which acts as a hard physical constraint, causing flight time to abruptly drop to zero for excessively heavy (oversized) batteries.
 - Safety Termination: Automatically stops the simulation when the battery reaches the defined minimum safe energy level, ensuring the calculated flight time is safe and achievable.

-The script prints a numerical summary of the optimal configuration and generates a plot showing the energy-vs-weight trade-off curve
+The script prints a numerical summary of the optimal configuration and generates a plot showing the energy-vs-weight trade-off curve.

 To run momdify the constants in the script (m_battery, C, D, P_MAX_SURGE, etc.) for your specific drone configuration.
 It currely uses constraints from the Root Finding system.